28.18: Signal Transduction - Taste (Gustation)

 ND, not determined. |

-TABLE 7.
-Bitter taste receptor inhibitors with their IC50 values and other pharmacological properties.
+Table \(\PageIndex{7}\): Bitter taste receptor inhibitors with IC50 values and other pharmacological properties.

-To date, ∼12 bitter inhibitors have been reported to interact with only 10 TAS2Rs subtypes (Table 5) by binding to transmembrane domains in a similar manner to agonists.
-GIV3727 (4-(2,2,3-trimethylcyclopentyl) butanoic acid) was the first TAS2R antagonist discovered and to be well characterized structurally (Slack et al., 2010) that acts as an orthosteric competitive antagonist for TAS2R31.
+To date, ∼12 bitter inhibitors have been reported to interact with only 10 TAS2Rs subtypes, as described in Table \(\PageIndex{5}\).
+They do so by binding to transmembrane domains similar to agonists.
+GIV3727 (4-(2,2,3-trimethylcyclopentyl) butanoic acid) was the first TAS2R antagonist discovered and well-characterized structurally that acts as an orthosteric competitive antagonist for TAS2R31.
 It competes with the acesulfame K agonist both in vitro and in vivo.
-GIV3727 is moderately selective because it inhibits multiple bitter receptors including, TAS2R4, TAS2R40, and TAS2R43.
-Homology modeling revealed that the -COOH group in GIV3727 is important for ligand-receptor interactions as its replacement with an ester or the corresponding alcohol abolished its antagonist activity.
-Moreover, a mutagenesis study in TAS2R31 and TAS2R43 revealed residues K2657.39 and R2687.39 in TMD7 to be crucial for its antagonistic activity (Slack et al., 2010).
-Similarly, another non-selective inhibitor, probenecid (p-(dipropylsulfamoyl) benzoic acid) was found to act as NAM of TAS2R16 activity and inhibits TAS2R38 and TAS2R43 as well (Greene et al., 2011).
-Two point mutations, P44T and N96T in TMD3 of hTAS2R16 were found to significantly suppress the ability of probenecid to inhibit salicin activity.
-Hydrophobicity seems important for their pharmacological activity as observed for both probenecid and GIV3727.
-The sesquiterpene lactone, 3β-hydroxydihydrocostunolide (3HDC) is an interesting bitter blocker as it acts as a competitive antagonist of TAS2R46, TAS2R30, TAS2R40, yet activates TAS2R4, TAS2R10, TAS2R14, and TAS2R31 as an agonist (Brockhoff et al., 2011).
+GIV3727 is moderately selective because it inhibits multiple bitter receptors, including TAS2R4, TAS2R40, and TAS2R43.
+Homology modeling revealed that the -COOH group in GIV3727 is important for ligand-receptor interactions, as its replacement with an ester or the corresponding alcohol abolished its antagonist activity.
+Moreover, a mutagenesis study in TAS2R31 and TAS2R43 revealed residues K2657.39 and R2687.39 in TMD7 to be crucial for its antagonistic activity.
+Similarly, another non-selective inhibitor, probenecid (p-(dipropylsulfamoyl) benzoic acid) was found to act as NAM of TAS2R16 activity and inhibits TAS2R38 and TAS2R43 as well.
+Two point mutations, P44T and N96T, in TMD3 of hTAS2R16 were found to suppress probenecid's ability to inhibit salicin activity significantly.
+Hydrophobicity seems important for their pharmacological activity, as observed for both probenecid and GIV3727.
+The sesquiterpene lactone, 3β-hydroxydihydrocostunolide (3HDC), is an interesting bitter blocker as it acts as a competitive antagonist of TAS2R46, TAS2R30, TAS2R40, yet activates TAS2R4, TAS2R10, TAS2R14, and TAS2R31 as an agonist.

-Similarly, various flavanones were also noted as antagonists for TAS2R31, and TAS2R39 with varying efficacy.
-Taken together most of the currently known antagonists are non-selective and there is an urgent need for studies that focus on selective antagonists of major broadly tuned TAS2Rs (such as TAS2R10, TAS2R14, TAS2R16, and TAS2R46).
-To target bitterness in terms of food industry needs, potential peptide inhibitors from different protein sources such as hen protein hydrolysates (inhibits TAS2R4, TAS2R7, TAS2R14) and beef proteins (inhibits TAS2R4) (Zhang et al., 2018; Xu et al., 2019) are reported to be effective.
-Several umami glutamyl peptides isolated from soybeans have been found to act as non-competitive allosteric inhibitors of TAS2R16 against the salicin-induced response (Kim et al., 2015).
+Similarly, various flavanones were also noted as antagonists for TAS2R31 and TAS2R39 with varying efficacy.
+Taken together, most of the currently known antagonists are non-selective, and there is an urgent need for studies that focus on selective antagonists of major broadly tuned TAS2Rs (such as TAS2R10, TAS2R14, TAS2R16, and TAS2R46).
+To target bitterness in terms of food industry needs, potential peptide inhibitors from different protein sources such as hen protein hydrolysates (inhibits TAS2R4, TAS2R7, TAS2R14) and beef proteins (inhibits TAS2R4) are reported to be effective.
+Several umami glutamyl peptides isolated from soybeans have been found to act as non-competitive allosteric inhibitors of TAS2R16 against the salicin-induced response.

 Constitutive Activity of Bitter Receptors

-A phenomenon in GPCR activity is that of constitutive activity, essentially an active state occurring in the absence of an agonist which has been demonstrated in more than 60 GPCRs (Seifert and Wenzel-Seifert, 2002).
+A phenomenon in GPCR activity is constitutive activity, essentially an active state occurring without an agonist, which has been demonstrated in more than 60 GPCRs.
 It is the production of a second messenger or downstream signaling by a receptor in a ligand-independent manner.
 The constitutive activity provides another possibility for taste inhibitor discovery using inverse agonists.
-Inverse agonists can inhibit both agonist-dependent and agonist-independent activity, while antagonists can inhibit only agonist-dependent activity (Chalmers and Behan, 2002).
-Interestingly, some mutations in GPCRs can lead to constitutive activity and receptors with this characteristic (including constitutively active mutants or CAM) are important tools to investigate new bitter inhibitors.
-Although constitutive activity has not been observed naturally in TAS2Rs, when induced by mutation these receptors provide a useful means to investigate the relationship between an active receptor conformation and inverse agonist pharmacology.
+Inverse agonists can inhibit both agonist-dependent and agonist-independent activity, while antagonists can inhibit only agonist-dependent activity.
+Interestingly, some mutations in GPCRs can lead to constitutive activity, and receptors with this characteristic (including constitutively active mutants or CAM) are important tools to investigate new bitter inhibitors.
+Although constitutive activity has not been observed naturally in TAS2Rs, when induced by mutation, these receptors provide a useful means to investigate the relationship between an active receptor conformation and inverse agonist pharmacology.

-Molecular modeling and functional assays report five CAMs critical residues for TAS2Rs, one in TMD7 (S2857.47) and four others in intracellular loop 3 (H214A, Q216A, V234A, and M237A) (Pydi et al., 2014a; Pydi et al., 2014b).
-Of the five CAMs, only the TAS2R4 with H214A mutation shows a 10-fold increase in constitutive activity.
+Molecular modeling and functional assays report five CAMs critical residues for TAS2Rs, one in TMD7 (S2857.47) and four others in intracellular loop 3 (H214A, Q216A, V234A, and M237A).
+Of the five CAMs, only TAS2R4 with the H214A mutation shows a 10-fold increase in constitutive activity.
 This histidine residue is highly conserved in most TAS2Rs.
-Mutation of H214 (H214A) helped in finding two new inverse agonists (GABA and ABA; Table 7) (Pydi et al., 2015).
+Mutation of H214 (H214A) helped in finding two new inverse agonists (GABA and ABA) as summarized in Table \(\PageIndex{7}\).
 Similar pharmacological approaches can be used to generate mutants of all TAS2Rs to screen for their inverse agonist/bitter taste blockers.
 However, for better characterization and interpretation of TAS2Rs, future in vivo studies should be performed to understand the functional relevance of these CAMs.
-At the same time, it is worth noting that the potential presence of endogenous agonists makes it difficult to determine the true constitutive activity of GPCRs including TAS2Rs (Devillier et al., 2015).
+At the same time, it is worth noting that the potential presence of endogenous agonists makes it difficult to determine the true constitutive activity of GPCRs, including TAS2Rs.

 Kokumi Sensation Signal Transduction

 In addition to the five basic tastes, sensations beyond these add another dimension to taste perception.
-One such example is “kokumi” which is distinct from the other five tastes in that it does not have a taste as such but rather induces a sensation of “mouthfulness,” depth, thickness, and aftertaste in the flavors.
-Although this flavor has been used historically and is well recognized in Japanese cuisine, it was first characterized by Ueda et al. (1990) who isolated a kokumi taste substance from water extracts of garlic and onion and identified, γ-glutamylcysteinylglycine or glutathione (GSH) as the main active ingredient of kokumi flavor (Ueda et al., 1990; Ueda et al., 1997; Dunkel et al., 2007).
-GSH is abundantly present in food-grade yeast extract and has been used to make foods more flavorsome.
+One such example is “kokumi,” which is distinct from the other five tastes in that it does not have a taste but instead induces a sensation of “mouthfulness,” depth, thickness, and aftertaste in the flavors.
+Although this flavor has been used historically and is well recognized in Japanese cuisine, it was first characterized by researchers who isolated a kokumi taste substance from water extracts of garlic and onion and identified γ-glutamylcysteinylglycine or glutathione (GSH) as the main active ingredient of kokumi flavor.
+GSH is abundant in food-grade yeast extract and has been used to make foods more flavorful.

-Kokumi signal transduction was unknown until CaSR expression was reported in a subpopulation of taste cells in mice and rats that suggested it could function as a taste receptor for calcium and amino acids (San Gabriel et al., 2009; Bystrova et al., 2010).
+Kokumi signal transduction was unknown until kokumi-calcium sensing receptors (CaSR) expression was reported in a subpopulation of taste cells in mice and rats, which suggested it could function as a taste receptor for calcium and amino acids.
 However, its apparent role in kokumi stimuli detection was not confirmed.
-Ohsu et al. (2010) for the first time reported that kokumi peptides (GSH, γ-Glu-Val-Gly, and various γ-glutamyl peptides; Table 8) signal through CaSR and can synergize with sweet, salty, and umami taste qualities to impart an augmented kokumi sensation, i.e., increased depth of flavor which was further complemented by later studies (Maruyama et al., 2012; Kuroda and Miyamura, 2015).
-By using heterologous expression systems and human sensory analysis these studies demonstrated that kokumi peptides impart kokumi sensation to sweet, salty, and umami taste via CaSR as the kokumi component was specifically suppressed in the presence of the CaSR-specific NAM NPS-2143.
-To further validate this idea, Maruyama et al. (2012) identified a distinct population of taste cells expressing CaSR in mouse lingual tissue which did not express either sweet or umami receptors.
+Ohsu et al. for the first time reported that kokumi peptides (GSH, γ-Glu-Val-Gly, and various γ-glutamyl peptides (see Table \(\PageIndex{8}\)) signal through CaSR and can synergize with sweet, salty, and umami taste qualities to impart an augmented kokumi sensation, i.e., increased depth of flavor, which was further complemented by later studies.
+By using heterologous expression systems and human sensory analysis, these studies demonstrated that kokumi peptides impart kokumi sensation to sweet, salty, and umami taste via CaSR, as the kokumi component was specifically suppressed in the presence of the CaSR-specific NAM NPS-2143.
+Maruyama et al. identified a distinct population of taste cells expressing CaSR in mouse lingual tissue that did not express either sweet or umami receptors to validate this idea further.
 Notably, these cells are specifically responsive to kokumi substances and elicit a Ca2+ response to focally applied kokumi stimuli in mouse lingual slices.
 Moreover, this response was inhibited in the presence of NPS-2143.
 These findings support the idea that CaSR mediates kokumi sensation effects in TRCs

 Ca2+ | Orthosteric agonist/cation | 1a | VFT |